 This is all about making adjustments, and accepting that picking up a menu and reading it the way you once did, may not be something you can reenact.
 Keep in mind, the goal is to select food you will enjoy, not to read every dish on the menu.

 Here are some of the ways we can successfully overcome the challenges of menu reading and return to savoring the culinary and social experience.

 - Flashlights & Magnifiers – It is not at all unusual to see people in dimly lit restaurants pull out their mobile phone flashlight and point it at the menu.
 The same goes for magnifiers, sometimes on the phone, sometimes on their own with the light built in.
 So no need to feel weird — everybody’s doing it.

 - Online Menu – Making a menu selection in advance will allow you to relax.
 Google search “menu” + the restaurant name to review choices.
 (With iPhone use Speak Screen or VoiceOver to read the menu aloud, on larger screens increase the text size.)

 - Ask – It is perfectly fine to ask a companion to read some sections from the menu to you, but try to ask for specific categories like, “What are the salads or soups?”
 Also, ask if there is a large print menu.

 - Specials – Asking the wait staff to read you the menu is not realistic, but do ask for the specials of the day or for their recommendations in specific categories.

-In essence, just put this struggle down and figure out the easiest method of selecting your menu items and enjoying the food, the company, the conversation, and the atmosphere. it’s even okay to say, “I’ll have what she’s having.”
+In essence, finding a new approach to reading menus will get you back to enjoying the food, the company, the conversation, and the atmosphere.
+It’s even okay to just say, “I’ll have what she’s having.”